Bob Tiedemann | Chief Executive Officer

 His experience spans decades, including several years at The Seven-Up Company world headquarters, then as advertising director of a four-state, publicly held soft drink bottling system, followed by a successful career at McCann-Erickson as an officer and account director in the western area, with extensive work on products of The Coca-Cola Company.
 He led the western area advertising and promotion for a number of beverage brand product launches, including Sprite, Diet Coke and Cherry Coke.

-In addition to directing our corporate brand ID development, and all packaging design, Dennis is leading our network of brokers and distributors for Búcha as we gain more and more grocery store distribution in the west.
-He is also overseeing the advertising, promotion and sampling for Búcha which is now ramping up to pull the flavors of Búcha off shelves and into homes.
+In addition to directing our corporate brand ID development and all packaging design, Dennis is leading our network of brokers and distributors for Búcha as we gain more and more grocery store distribution across the USA and Canada.
+He is also overseeing the advertising, promotion and sampling to pull the flavors of Búcha off shelves and into homes.

 Dennis is a graduate of The University of Missouri School of Journalism.